ExarcaFidalgo/Shumlex/README.md

-Shumlex is now hosted in https://github.com/weso/shumlex .
+While Shumlex was created here, it is now hosted in https://github.com/weso/shumlex.
+Back in the day, this repo became a testing ground for the NPM package of Shumlex.
+Having fulfilled its obligations, it is archived.